Diamond in the Rough (manga)

 Diamond in the Rough (アラガネの子, Aragane no Ko) is a Japanese manga series written and illustrated by Nao Sasaki.
-It began serialization on Shueisha's Shōnen Jump+ manga website in November 2020.
-As of November 2022, the series' individual chapters have been collected into six volumes.
+It was serialized on Shueisha's Shōnen Jump+ manga website from November 2020 to December 2023.
+As of July 2024, the series' individual chapters have been collected into nine volumes.

 Publication

 Written and illustrated by Nao Sasaki, the series began serialization on the Shōnen Jump+ manga website on November 25, 2020.
-As of November 2022, the series' individual chapters have been collected into six tankōbon volumes.
+The series reached its final arc on May 3, 2023 and concluded on December 27, 2023.
+As of July 2024, the series' individual chapters have been collected into nine tankōbon volumes.

 The series is being published in English by Shueisha's Manga Plus service.
-The series is also licensed in France by Kana and in Italy by Panini Comics.
+The series is also licensed in France by Kana, and in Italy and Spain by Panini Comics.

-Volume list
+Volumes

 Reception

 In the 2021 Next Manga Award, the series ranked 17th in the web manga category.
 It was also nominated for the same award in 2022.